Introduction

 My name is Joe Kellett.
 Although I am a former "Transcendental Meditation"® (often just called "TM"®) teacher I no longer in any way represent the late Maharishi Mahesh Yogi or any or his organizations.

-On the contrary, the purpose of this site is to provide information and arguments recommending against involvement with said individual or with any of his organizations.
+On the contrary, the purpose of this site is to provide information and arguments recommending against involvement with any of his organizations.

 If you want the official TM position, go to an official TM organizational source.
 You also can find links to many additional official TM organizational sources at AllTM.org.